TrickyWhiteCat/CovidSafe/README.md

 Find all viruses in the grid by carefully revealing cells.
 A revealed cell will indicate the number of adjacent viruses (horizontally, vertically, or diagonally).
 Cells with no adjacent viruses will be blank and automatically reveal their neighbors.
 Revealing a virus will cause you to lose the game.
 You win the game by revealing all non-virus cells.
 ## How to run this game and its solver

 Run `main.py` file and the game and its solver will automatically run.
-Noted that if your machine didn't have [ortools](https://developers.google.com/optimization) and [numpy](https://numpy.org/), they will be installed.
+Keep in mind that if your machine didn't have [ortools](https://developers.google.com/optimization) and [numpy](https://numpy.org/), they will automatically be installed.

 ## Configuration
 Head to `config.py` to modify run configuration: